 Angle and Speed on Impact

 The theory that speed kills is clearly true, but the angle of impact can also be very problematic in an auto accident.
 Many times a head-on collision results in less neck injury than a side-door crash because of the lack of protection from the vehicle.
-As personal injury lawyers Vancouver, the professionals at the Law Offices of Loren Scott Etengoff understand that even low impact accidents can produce serious neck injuries when the passengers of the impacted vehicle are not braced for the collision.
+As personal injury lawyers Vancouver, the professionals at the Etengoff Pak Law Group understand that even low impact accidents can produce serious neck injuries when the passengers of the impacted vehicle are not braced for the collision.
 The “whipping” motion of the neck during the crash when the victim is caught by surprise is normally what causes the injury, and road conditions can also be a factor with side angle impacts.

 Speed and Size of Front and Rear Vehicles